shawndeggans/cannabis-cultivation-maturity-model-v1/model/full-doc-v1/nutrition-fertilzation/managed/doc.md

+---
+layout: default
+title: "People and Managing Nutrition and Fertilization at Managed stage (Advanced technology adoption)"
+---

 ### People and Managing Nutrition and Fertilization at Managed stage (Advanced technology adoption)

 At the Managed stage (Advanced technology adoption), a cannabis cultivation facility leverages advanced technology and automated systems for a more streamlined and efficient approach to nutrition and fertilization management.
 This stage sees a more proactive approach to problem-solving, reducing the occurrence of issues that could impact plant health or yield.